Western Norway (Vestlandet)

 - Nærøyfjorden: another branch of Sognefjorden, 18 km long and at times only 500 metres wide, it is a UNESCO World Heritage Site.

 - Many picturesque fjords cut through Sogn og Fjordane.

 - Other, more man-made attractions include Selje Abbey, a Benedictine monastery; stave churches such as the Borgund Stave Church (the best preserved of Norway's stave churches); as well as the extremely scenic and steep Flåmsbanen (the Flåm railway line).
 If you want to take the Flåmsbanen, you can buy tickets at Norway’s national rail service, VY.
 Flåmsbanen runs between Myrdal and Flåm (you can take the train from Bergen to Myrdal first).

 How to get there

 - By boat: Norled offers express boats from Bergen Strandkaiterminal (near the Fishmarket) to Flåm, Aurland, Sogn, etc (around 5 hours).
 The routes are prone to seasonal variation, explore Norled's website here.

 - By Bus: Nor-way Bussekspress offers routes from Bergen Bus Station to Flåm, Aurland, Loen (a town about 2 km from the trailhead for Skåla), Stryn (a town about 3 km from the Brikksdalsbeen glacier arm).
 These take between 2.5 hrs and over 6 hours depending on the destination.

-- By Train: NSB offers the Flåmsbanen route to Flåm, you must first take the train to Myrdal (about 3 hours total).
+- By Train: VY offers the Flåmsbanen route to Flåm, you must first take the train to Myrdal (about 3 hours total).